 When you’re a foster parent, you’ll work with a family resource worker who visits your home every other month or as needed.
 Your foster child will also have a social worker assigned to them through DCF.
 These 2 contacts can help you navigate the services available and get support when you need it.

 DCF provides a daily stipend and a clothing allowance every 3 months for each foster child in your home.
 The amount is determined by their ages.
+The new daily rates effective July 1, 2020 are as follows:

 You’ll also receive $50 to help pay for a birthday gift and $100 for holiday gifts for each foster child each year.